VictorCannestro/EEP502/README.md

 # EEP 502 Analytical Methods for Electrical Engineers
 A compilation of notes, homework solutions, and related readings I can vouch for as the TA for the fall 2019 quarter's incarnation of EEP 502.
-See also [the course repo](https://github.com/klavins/EE502P) maintained by Dr. Klavins.
+See also [the 2019 course repo](https://github.com/klavins/EE502P).

 #### Fall 2019 Schedule